Weed Control: A Program that Works

 Think of pre-emergent and post-emergent as two halves of the same plan.

-Post-emergent through the growing season handles the 20% that slip through, plus any perennial weeds that already had roots in your lawn before the season started.
+Pre-emergent stops the next generation of weeds from ever existing, which heads off most of the problem before it starts.
+Post-emergent, applied repeatedly through the season, handles anything that slips through plus any perennial weeds that already had roots in your lawn before the season started.

-Run both together and the difference in your lawn is dramatic.
-Year over year, weed pressure drops dramatically because you're never letting the cycle complete itself.
+Run both on this schedule and the difference in your lawn is dramatic.
+Year over year, weed pressure drops because you're never letting the cycle complete itself.
 The weeds never get a chance to spread seeds, the grass gets stronger, and the lawn becomes self-defending.

 This is the kind of program that turns a lawn around in one or two seasons.